chldydgh4687/chldydgh4687/README.md

 ---

 ### ⚡ interesting
-- Making some food.
+- playing new experimence.
-- Playing most of sports, Guitar.
+- paper review in a one week.

 <!--
 **chldydgh4687/chldydgh4687** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.